Prerequisites: CHEM 821

-Prerequisites: CHEM 252 or CHEM 262 with a grade of C or better.
-LIFE 120 and BIOS 206 are recommended.
+Prerequisites: LIFE 120 with a grade of C or better; CHEM 252 or CHEM 262 with a grade of C or better.

-BIOS 206 or AGRO 215 is recommended.
+BIOS 206 or PLAS 215 is recommended.
 First course of a two-semester, comprehensive biochemistry course sequence.

 Description: Structure and function of proteins, nucleic acids, carbohydrates and lipids; nature of enzymes; major metabolic pathways of catabolism; and biochemical energy production.